Adult Basic Education (ABE)

 To contact the Literacy Volunteers Program Coordinator, please email email@example.com

 We provide one-on-one tutoring services for adults through our Literacy Volunteers Program.
-We help adults improve their basic reading and writing skills so they can enhance their lives and achieve their personal goals.
+We help adults improve their skills in reading, writing, comprehension, math, computer literacy, English language learning, and literacy-based life skills so they can enhance their lives and achieve their personal goals.

 Each incoming learner is first given a brief skills assessment and then matched with a trained LV tutor.
 The learner and the tutor decide where, when, and how often they will meet.
 They commit to meeting for at least one hour once a week, but may agree on longer or more frequent sessions.
 Tutoring sessions are usually held in libraries or other community facilities.